Visitor’s Guide To the Belvedere Palace, Home To Klimt’s The Kiss

 Tickets & Tours For The Belvedere Palace

-In high season, you should pre-book tickets.
-Click here to book a skip the line ticket to the palace.
+In high season, you will definitely need to pre-book timed entry tickets.
+Click here to book an Upper Belvedere ticket and here to book to the Lower Belvedere and special exhibitions.

-Here are the masterpieces and famous paintings that you can’t miss at the Belvedere Palace:
+Here are the masterpieces and things you can’t miss at the Belvedere Palace.

 Gustav Klimt was an Austrian Symbolist painter.
-He was a prominent member of the Vienna Art Nouveau, aka the Vienna Secession.
+He was a prominent member of the Vienna Secession, Vienna’s own Art Nouveau movement.

 The Kiss is from Klimt’s “Golden Period.”
 That period was inspired by Byzantine mosaics in Ravenna and Venice.
 It’s characterized by the elaborate and opulent use of gold.